 How to configure customer groups in Magento 2?

-Setting up and configuring customer groups in Magento 2 is quite straightforward.
+Setting up and configuring magento 2 customer groups in Magento 2 is quite straightforward.
 Using this feature can help you ensure that you are achieving consistent customer segmentation to provide each of your customers with a unique, tailored experience.
 You can use this process to create one or multiple customer groups in Magento 2.

 And the best part?
 No coding required!